3db/3db/docs_src/usage/quickstart.rst

         resolution: 256
         samples: 16

-which specify blender as the renderer, a resolution of 256x256 of the rendered images, and 16 as the number of samples for ray-tracing in Blender.

 Controls settings
 """""""""""""""""""
-Every experiment requires the user to define how they want to reconstruct/manipulate the scene, e.g.
+Every experiment requires the user to define how they want to control/manipulate the scene, e.g.,

-    * where will the object be placed
+    * where will the object be placed?
-    * what is the orientation of the object
+    * what is the orientation of the object?
-    * what is the background of the object
+    * what is the background of the object?
-    * is there anything occluding the object
+    * is there anything occluding the object?

-and the list goes on.
-In order to do these and control the scene, a list of ``controls`` has to be defined in the YAML file.
+In order to control/manipulate the scene, a list of ``controls`` has to be defined in the YAML file.

 Policy settings
 """""""""""""""""""
-After specifying the controls you want to apply to specific objects/scenes, the user have to specify how they want to search over the control space.
+After specifying the controls to apply to specific objects/scenes, the user must specify how they want to search over the control space.
 This should be done in the configuration file under policy settings.
-We provide a number of search policies that the user can directly use in :mod:`threedb.policies`.
+We provide a number of default search policies that the user can directly use in :mod:`threedb.policies`.

-For example, a user might want to randomly search in the space of poses of objects, or maybe do a grid search over specific object poses.
+For example, a user might want to randomly search in the space of poses of objects, or do a grid search over specific object poses.
 We provide example configuration files for each case in the code block below:

 .. tabs::